List of Athletic Bilbao records and statistics: Players global records

+Individual honours

-Pichichi winners
+Pichichi Trophy

-The Pichichi Trophy is an award given by the Spanish newspaper Marca to the top scorer at the end of the league season.
+The Pichichi Trophy is an award given by the Spanish newspaper Marca to the top scorer of the league season.

+Golden Pichichi Trophy

+The Golden Pichichi Trophy is a special award given by the newspaper Marca in 2003 as a tribute to the living players with the most Pichichi Trophies in La Liga history.
+Only Telmo Zarra and Quini have this award.

-Ricardo Zamora Trophy
+Zamora Trophy

 The Ricardo Zamora Trophy is an award established by Spanish newspaper Marca in 1958.
 The award goes to the goalkeeper who has the lowest "goals-to-games" ratio.
 The list also includes retrospective winners under the same rules before the trophy was introduced.

 Zarra Trophy

 The Zarra Trophy is an award established by Spanish newspaper Marca in 2006.
 The award goes to the top scorer of Spanish nationality (born or acquired).
-The list also includes retrospective winners under the same rules before the trophy was introduced.